SarthakMakhija/cached/README.md

 let cached = CacheD::new(ConfigBuilder::new(COUNTERS, CAPACITY, CACHE_WEIGHT).build());
 ```
 This example creates an instance of `Cached` with a total size of 1024 bytes.
-After the space is full, `put` of new key/value pair will result in `AdmissionPolicy`
+After the space is full, `put` of new key/value pair will result in `AdmissionPolicy` deciding whether the incoming key/value pair should be accepted.
-taking a decision if the incoming key/value pair should be accepted or not.
-If the new key/value pair gets accepted, then some existing key/value pairs must be evicted to create the required space.
+If the new key/value pair gets accepted, some existing key/value pairs are evicted to create the required space.

 2. **Do I need to specify the weight of the key/value pair as a part of the `put` operation?**

 `Cached` provides `put_with_weight` method that takes a key, a value and the weight.
 Clients can invoke this method if the weight of the
-key/value pair is known, otherwise `Cached` determines the weight of the key/value pair automatically.
-Refer to [weight_calculation.rs](https://github.com/SarthakMakhija/cached/blob/main/src/cache/config/weight_calculation.rs)
+key/value pair is known; otherwise, `Cached` automatically determines the weight of the key/value pair.
-to understand the weight calculation logic.
+Refer to [weight_calculation.rs](https://github.com/SarthakMakhija/cached/blob/main/src/cache/config/weight_calculation.rs) to understand the weight calculation logic.

 3. **Is it possible for the clients to provide their own weight calculation function?**